xy-tech/x330-bios/coreboot/README.md

 ## Rough instructions on how to build
 1. Clone Coreboot repository to local
-1. Copy extra and dotconfig into the root of the Coreboot folder
+1. Copy extra and dotconfig into the Coreboot root folder
 1. Rename dotconfig to .config
 1. Cherry pick the FHD patch
 1. Build the image